davenkin/andy-springboot-sample/ADRs/007_object_implementation_patterns.md

 - Tasks represents a standalone operation that usually involves multiple database rows(documents)
 - Tasks is like DomainService, but for convenience it can access database directly using `MongoTemplate`
-- Tasks are usually called by EventHandlers
+- Tasks are usually called by EventHandlers but not always

 Example [SyncEquipmentNameToMaintenanceRecordsTask](../src/test/java/deviceet/sample/equipment/domain/task/SyncEquipmentNameToMaintenanceRecordsTask.java):